Characters in the Deverry Cycle: Otho

 A dwarven silversmith.
 He was exiled from dwarven lands because he would not pay a debt.
 Bellyra is considered by most to be the only person he ever loved.
 He created the first of many silver daggers, as well as the ring used to enslave Arzosah.
 He also built the silver box used to contain the curse on Maryn.

 Arzosah

 A copper, green and black dragon who dwells in the far northern mountains.
 Her true name, Arzosah Sothy Lorezohaz, is inscribed on a ring which gives its owner the power to command her.
 Compelled by the power of her true name, she assists in the defence of Cengarn.
 Rhodry and she become friends, and he gives her the ring at the end of "Days of Blood and Fire", freeing her.
-In "The Fire Dragon" Arzosah considers him her first true friend, and in the last books that in Rori (Rhodry's dragon name) has become Arzosah's mate in his dragon form and has dragon children by her.
+In "The Fire Dragon" Arzosah considers him her first true friend.
+In later books Rori (Rhodry's dragon name) has become Arzosah's mate in his dragon form and has dragon children by her.